agude/agude.github.io/_drafts/2022-04-18-online_realtor_estimate_timeseries.md

 excluded Realtor.com and Xome because they do not update their estimate frequently (they seem to only update when the status of the house changes from pre-listing to listing to pending to sold).
-I occasionally missed a day of data because I was collecting it manually.[^script]
+I occasionally missed a day of data because I was collecting it manually.

-[^script]: I automated the data collection with a Python script.
-It worked
-    when I ran it manually and then silently failed when run via cron.
-It took me a few weeks to debug by which time the experiment was already over.
-I never actually figured out what was wrong, I just finally wrapped it in a shell script and that worked immediately. 🤷
+Unfortunately the idea to collect the time series came after the house was already pending, so I missed some of the most interesting changes.
+I have set up a script to scrape listings for a few other houses and should have a better time series for another article.

 ## Plot